parjanya20/parjanya20.github.io/_pages/about.md

 </p>
 <br><br> <br>
 <span align ='center' style="color:DimGray; font-weight:700">Function Minimisation with Swarm Optimisation</span> <br>
+Often, the derivative of the objective function may not be possible to obtain.
 We developed an derivative-free algorithm to minimise mult-variable functions.
-Often, information about the derivative of the objective function is unavailable, unreliable or impractical to obtain.
-For example, the function might be non-smooth or time-consuming to evaluate.

 Our method, based on Ant Colony Optimisation methods, works on minimising a wide range of functions.
-In particular, we apply our method to the Travelling Salesman Problem and Worst Case Circuit Analysis.
+In particular, we apply our method to the Travelling Salesman Problem, Worst Case Circuit Analysis and Hyperparameter Tuning.
 <br clear="left"/>
 <br>
 <p>